zkmkarlsruhe/Styler/README.md

 Styler applies a given style image onto an input image.
 The input image can come from one of three input sources: static image(s), video frames, or camera frames.

+Style images as jpg or png files are read from the `bin/data/style` directory.
+Input images as jpg or png files are read from the `bin/data/image` directory.
+When Styler is started, both directories are listed for image paths automatically.
+Simply add/remove images from each and restart the application.

+_Note: a minimum of 1 iamge must be in each directory, otherwise Styler will exit on start due to missing input._

-Drag & drop animage onto the Styler window to load it as a new style.
+While running, any images drag & dropped onto the Styler window will be loaded as a new style.

 ### Key Commands